LoyolaChicagoCode/listperformance-java/README.md

 # Grading

-- 1 submission via Sakai and Bitbucket
+- 1 submission via Bitbucket repo (should still show Dr. Laufer's history before your import into Bitbucket and clone into Android Studio)
-- 1 tests passing and completion of items marked TODO
+- 1 completing the parts marked as TODO (View > Tool Windows > TODO)
-- 1 performance testing for increasing problem sizes
-- 2 written part
-  - 1.5 responses to the questions above
+- 1 adding the README.txt file answering questions embedded in the code
-  - 0.5 grammar, style, formatting

-*5 points TOTAL*
+*3 points TOTAL*